At a glance

 The DPO’s tasks are defined in Article 39 as:

-- to inform and advise you and your employees about your obligations to comply with the GDPR and other data protection laws;
+- to inform and advise you and your employees about your obligations to comply with the UK GDPR and other data protection laws;

-- to monitor compliance with the GDPR and other data protection laws, and with your data protection polices, including managing internal data protection activities; raising awareness of data protection issues, training staff and conducting internal audits;
+- to monitor compliance with the UK GDPR and other data protection laws, and with your data protection polices, including managing internal data protection activities; raising awareness of data protection issues, training staff and conducting internal audits;

 - to advise on, and to monitor, data protection impact assessments;

-- to cooperate with the supervisory authority; and
+- to cooperate with the ICO; and

 It’s important to remember that the DPO’s tasks cover all personal data processing activities, not just those that require their appointment under Article 37(1).